Drag. Politics. Social Media. Bears. Sex. Identity. The cultural forces at play in the world today have led to a massive gay art explosion.

 I’d encourage you to check them out and to support them.
 What I’ll give you here is a little preview, a teaser if you like.
 If something sparks your interest, I encourage you to look into, connect with and support the artist.

-That doesn’t just mean buying their work (although that of course, would be an awesome thing to do if you have the means to do so!).
+That doesn’t just mean buying their work (although that of course, would be an awesome thing to do if you have the means to!).
 You can support them in other ways too.
 Ways that don’t involve money.

 Follow them on their social media channels.
 Leave a nice comment (from personal experience, this can be so encouraging).
 Sign up to receive their newsletter.
 Spread the word about them on your own social media networks.

-Helping to get the word out about an artist, especially someone who’s new and emerging, can make a huge difference.
+Helping to get the word out about an artist, especially someone who’s new and emerging, can make a huge difference to them.
 It might be that a friend of a friend of a friend sees your post and maybe they decide to buy a piece from the artist.

 So, here in no particular order, I present to you some of my favourite gay artists at the moment.
 I’m celebrating their talent and their unique take on the world.
 This list is a mixture of established and emerging artists.
 I’ve deliberately shuffled the order up so hopefully you’ll enjoy exploring this list at your own pace, because there are some definite gems for you to find!